linlin1023/TagParser/readme.md

 ### TAG PARSE
 Simple usage
-1. Open index.html by any browser.
+1. Open index.html using any browser.
 2. Input or paste text in the textarea.
 3. Click 'Check Tag' button to see if the text is correctly tagged.
+4. The result will be printed under button.

 ### Test Case
 Run test cases